VPAC/superlinux/supercomputingwithlinux.md

 | ctrl+d	| Quick logout.					|
 | ctrl+r	| Recursive search through your history to locate previous commands. |
 | ctrl+z	| Stop the current process. 			|

+There are different types of commands within the shell.
+In bash firstly there are "builtin" commands, which are part of the shell itself.
+This includes commands like `alias`, `bg`, `cd`, `echo`, `fg`, `help`, `history`, `jobs`, `kill`, `logout`, `pwd`, `set`, `source`, `time`, `umask`, etc. These are essentially commands to operate on the shell environment itself, and are detailed in the `man builtins` help page, which can be invoked by any member (e.g., `man cd`).

+Secondly, there are external commands, many of which are part of the operating system itself.
+These are typically stored in directories such as `/bin` (command binaries), `/sbin`/ (system binaries).
+Other external commands are from those additional applications which have been installed on the system which are usually found in `/usr/` and its subdirectories, such as `/usr/local/bin` and `/usr/local/sbin` for non-essential command or system binaries, and those binaries directories in applications in `/usr/local/$application/bin`.

+Just as the `file $filename` command can be used to determine what sort of file is being evaluated, the `type $command` command can be used to determine whether a command is a shell builtin or keyword, or external command, or aliased.

 ## 5.4 Shell Scripting with bash